yojimbo87/ArangoDB-NET/docs/BasicUsage.md

 Internal serialization and deserialization of JSON documents is done by embedded [fastJSON library](http://www.codeproject.com/Articles/159450/fastJSON) which functionality is accessible through `Arango.fastJSON` namespace.

-## Dictionary extensions
+## Document ID, key and revision

-Apart from standard dictionary extensions provided by [dictator](https://github.com/yojimbo87/dictator), there are also following ArangoDB specific extension methods which can be used by `Dictionary<string, object>` instances:
+Apart from standard dictionary extensions provided by [dictator](https://github.com/yojimbo87/dictator), there are also following ArangoDB specific extension methods which can be used by `Dictionary<string, object>` instances to work with ArangoDB standard ID, key and revision document fields:

 - `HasID()` - Checks if `_id` field is present and has valid format.
 - `ID()` - Retrieves value of `_id` field.
 If the field is missing or has invalid format null value is returned.